Statistical formulation of Onsager-Machlup variational principle: Summary and Discussion

 For example, we can consider a chemically activated Janus particle for which chemical reactions take place on half of the particle surface~\cite{Golestanian05,Walther08}.
 We use the volume fraction of the chemical product $\phi(\mathbf r)$ to express the dissipation function and the free energy of a binary mixture.
-To describe the chemical reaction occurring on half of the particle surface $\partial_+\mathcal V$, we use the fixed-concentration condition, $\phi(\mathbf r)=1$ $(\mathbf r\in\partial_+\mathcal V)$.
+To describe the chemical reaction occurring on the half of the particle surface, $\partial_+\mathcal V$, we use the fixed-concentration condition, $\phi(\mathbf r)=1$ $(\mathbf r\in\partial_+\mathcal V)$.
 Such a formulation would help to understand the enhanced self-diffusion of a catalytic enzyme molecule~\cite{Ghosh21}.

 Another example is the observed active diffusion in living cells~\cite{Guo14} driven by active force dipoles~\cite{Mikhailov15,Yasuda17}.
 The power due to active force dipoles can be described by $\dot W=cm\int_\mathcal V d^3r\,e_i(\mathbf r)e_j(\mathbf r)\partial_i v_j(\mathbf r)$, where $c$ is the concentration of the dipole, $m$ is the magnitude of the force dipole, and $\mathbf e$ is a unit vector representing the direction of a dipole.
-Adding $\dot W$ and the dissipation function describing rotational motions of dipoles to the Rayleighian, we can discuss the Brownian motion of a tracer particle in active fluids.
-The details will be our future work.
+Adding $\dot W$ and the dissipation function describing the rotational motion of dipoles to the Rayleighian, one can discuss the Brownian motion of a tracer particle in active fluids.

 In this work, we have obtained the CFG by analytically solving the obtained dynamical equations derived from SOMVP.
 When such an approach is difficult, one can also numerically optimize the modified OM integral.
 In such a situation, it may be useful to use techniques in machine learning, such as reinforcement learning~\cite{Cichos20,Wang22}.